Visit the MasterCard Foundation Scholars Program website:

 Administered out of the Center for African Studies, the program at the University of California, Berkeley is supported by a broad cross-section of functional and disciplinary units on campus including the Division of Student Affairs, Undergraduate Admissions, the Graduate Division, the Berkeley International Office, and the International House.

 Harry Le Grande, Vice Chancellor of Student Affairs is primary investigator.
-Robin Marsh (Center for Sustainable Resource Development and Environmental Leadership Program/College of Natural Resources), and Martha Saavedra (Center for African Studies) are co-leaders.
-Jessica Clarkson (Center for African Studies) is the Program and Student Services Advisor.
+Martha Saavedra from the Center for African Studies is the program lead and Jessica Clarkson from the Center is the Program and Student Services Advisor.
 Also on the core team are Lin Larson, International Admission Specialist in the Office of Undergraduate Admissions, and Ivor Emmanuel, Director of the Berkeley International Office.

 How to apply